WICG/view-transitions/feature_details.md

 * We assume that the dimensions for the initial containing block for both Documents is the same.
 If this changes, for example because the user resizes the browser window before the transition finishes, the transition is aborted.

 * During the transition, the UA creates a new root element (hidden from script), referred to as `TransitionRoot` which establishes the root stacking context and containing block.
 The background color for the `TransitionRoot` is the same as the background color for the root element in the new Document.
-By default, all shared elements are direct descendants of the `TransitionRoot`.
+By default, all shared elements (including root elements from both Documents) are direct descendants of the `TransitionRoot`.

-* TODO : Clarify how the start/end value of animatable properties are computed for the transition.
+* TODO : Clarify the details of how properties are computed and animated during the transition.

 * We also need to define the order in which elements which share a stacking context are rendered.
 The current proposal allows the developer to explicitly control this by providing an ordered list (back-to-front) of `ElementTransition` in the `handleTransition.initiateTransition` API.
 But it’s unclear if this control is unnecessary complexity.
 The common use-case would be to maintain the same visual order for elements within the previous and new Document to avoid abrupt changes when the transition starts and ends.

 A customization option for future iterations is enabling persistence of hierarchical relationships between elements during a transition.
-Let’s say a Document has a shared element A which has descendants B, C, D. The developer can specify whether A should form a parent stacking context and containing block for its descendants during the transition.
+Let’s say a Document has a shared element A which has descendant shared elements B, C, D. The developer can specify whether A should form a parent stacking context and containing block for its descendants during the transition.
 This creates a tree of stacking contexts with elements from both Documents rooted at `TransitionRoot`.

 ## Security Considerations
 Since the design above is limited to same-origin transitions, the only security constraint is to ensure that script can never read pixel content for element snapshots.
 This is necessary since the Document may embed cross-origin content (iframes, CORS resources, etc.) and multiple restricted user information (visited links history, dictionary used for spell check, etc.)

 ## Future Work
 Subsequent designs should cover the cross-origin use-case and address design considerations specific to that use-case.
 A few problems restricted to it are :